Skip to main content

 Decide

 To effectively communicate our ideas and proposed solutions to stakeholders, I created detailed wireframes.
-These wireframes brought our key concepts to life, showcasing the potential user interface and interactions.
-They served as a powerful tool for facilitating discussions around feasibility, impact, and next steps in the development process.
+These brought our key concepts to life, showcasing the potential user interface and interactions, and served as a powerful tool for facilitating discussions around feasibility, impact, and next steps.

 Wireframes representing one potential solution